UPDATED: I decided to make these gluten-free and granulated sugar-less but you can use regular sugar and flour if you so desire.

 - 2 long stalks of rhubarb, cut in half “hot-dog style” then sliced into 1 inch pices

 - Preheat oven to 350 degrees.
-Line a 8×8 pan with parchment paper for easy removal
+Line a 8×8 pan with parchment paper for easy removal.
+Trim if necessary.

 - Make the crust first: Mix the crust ingredients with an electric mixer until clumpy and all of the oil is incorporated

-- Add the oil and chia egg and run the machine until incorporated.
-Then mix in the extracts.
+- Add the coconut oil and run the machine until incorporated.
+Then mix in the extracts and chia egg.

 - Spread filling over the cooled crust (it’s okay if it is still warm).
 Then arrange the rhubarb in desired pattern.
 I originally intended for a chevron pattern like this, but ended up just layering them in an abstract pattern.
 Who has the time?